Keyboard shortcuts

 The Language of On and Off

-Inside a computer, everything is made of tiny electronic switches.
-These switches can only be in two states:
+Inside a computer, everything is made of billions of tiny electronic switches called transistors.
+These switches are like the light switches in your house, but much, much smaller.
+They can only be in two states:

 • ON (Represented by the number 1)